ShreyasPrasad/codemafia/README.md

 ## How to Play

 codemafia is a take on the game of Codenames, in which teams compete to the guess the coloured words indicated by their "spymaster".
-In this variant, however, each team has a "troll" that can see the other team's words as well as the black word.
+In this variant, however, each team has an undercover operative that can see the other team's words as well as the black word.
 Their objective is to sabotage their own team's attempts to guess correctly.

 ## Architecture